bigraph-toolkit-suite/bigraphs.bigraph-framework/etc/doc/docusaurus/docs/simulation.md

 found in an agent; then the matched part of the agent can be rewritten by the reactum.

-This enables a form of rule-based programming paradigm.
+> This enables a form of rule-based programming paradigm.

-Specifically, by simulation we mean *graph rewriting*.
+Reaction rule allow some kind of simulation.
+Specifically, enabled by means of *graph rewriting*.
 This form of expression allows to synthesize a labelled transition system (LTS).
 Each node of the LTS is a state.
 States are connected by edges denoting the specific reaction rule that lead to this state.